Enigma (German band)

 Enigma is a German musical project founded in 1990 by Romanian-German musician and producer Michael Cretu.
-Cretu had released several solo records, collaborated with various artists, and produced albums for his then-wife, German pop singer Sandra, before he conceived the idea of a new-age, worldbeat project.
+Cretu had released several solo records, collaborating with various artists, and produced albums for his then-wife, German pop singer Sandra, before he conceived the idea of a new-age, worldbeat project.
 He recorded the first Enigma studio album, MCMXC a.D.
 (1990), with contributions from David Fairstein and Frank Peterson.
-The album remains Enigma's most successful, helped by the international hit single "Sadeness (Part I)", which sold twelve million units alone.
-According to Cretu, the inspiration for the creation of the project came from his desire to make a kind of music that did not obey "the old rules and habits" and presented a new form of artistic expression with mystic and experimental components.
+The album remains Enigma's most successful, helped by the international hit single "Sadeness (Part I)", which sold 12 million units alone.
+According to Cretu, the inspiration for the project came from his desire to make a kind of music that did not obey "the old rules and habits" and presented a new form of artistic expression with a return to mysticism.

-Enigma followed MCMXC a.D. with a series of albums that involved several musicians and producers working with Cretu.
+Enigma followed MCMXC a.D. with a series of albums that involved different musicians and producers working with Cretu.
 The first was The Cross of Changes (1993), which incorporated tribal and ethnic influences and sold over eight million copies worldwide, followed by Le Roi Est Mort, Vive Le Roi!
 (1996), which blended the Gregorian chants reminiscent of the first album with the strong intercultural soundscapes present in the second.
-Enigma's fourth album The Screen Behind the Mirror (2000) started a slight departure from the previous world music themes towards a heavier electronic atmosphere.
-This evolution culminated with Voyageur (2003), its fifth and more pop-based album, and A Posteriori (2006), a work inspired by the future collision between the Milky Way and Andromeda galaxies, with distinct operatic tones and an electronic spectrum closer to Voyageur than the earlier releases.
-Seven Lives Many Faces (2008) followed and contained a mixture of classical and modern elements ranging from ethnic chants to rap and dubstep influences.
-Its eighth album, The Fall of a Rebel Angel, was released in November 2016.
+Enigma's fourth album, The Screen Behind the Mirror (2000), started a slight departure from the previous world music themes towards a heavier electronic atmosphere.
+This evolution culminated with Voyageur (2003), its fifth and more pop-based album, and A Posteriori (2006), a work inspired by the future collision between the Milky Way and Andromeda galaxies, with distinct operatic tones and an electronic spectrum closer to Voyageur than earlier releases.
+Seven Lives Many Faces (2008) followed and contained a mixture of classical and modern elements, ranging from ethnic chants to rap and dubstep influences.
+Enigma's eighth album, The Fall of a Rebel Angel, was released in November 2016.

-Enigma has sold over 8.5 million RIAA-certified albums in the US and an estimated 70 million worldwide with over 100 gold and platinum certifications.
-The project has also received three Grammy Award nominations.
+The project has sold over 8.5 million RIAA-certified albums in the US and an estimated 70 million worldwide, with over 100 gold and platinum certifications.
+It has also received two Grammy Award nominations.

 History

 Formation

 By the late 1980s, Romanian-born German musician and producer Michael Cretu had collaborated with several musicians, produced albums recorded by his then-wife, German pop singer Sandra, and released solo albums under his name for Polydor and Virgin Records, to varying levels of commercial success across Europe.
 In 1988, Cretu and Sandra married and relocated to the Spanish island of Ibiza.
 A home recording studio, A.R.T.
-Studios, was built, and Cretu began work on a new, worldbeat and new age musical project named Enigma with David Fairstein and Frank Peterson.
+Studios, was built, and Cretu began work on a new, worldbeat and new-age musical project named Enigma with David Fairstein and Frank Peterson.
 Cretu secured a deal with Munich-based Mambo Musik to handle Enigma's management and publishing.